 The government-wide financial statements (i.e. the government funds balance sheet/the statement of net position and the statement of governmental fund revenues, expenditures and changes in fund balances/statement of activities) report information on all of the governmental activities of the District.
 The statement of activities demonstrates the degree to which expenditures/revenues of the governmental funds are supported by general revenues.
-For the most part, the effect of interfund activity has been removed from these statements.
+The effect of interfund activity has been removed from these statements.